dirrzzx948-png/Zenith/README.md

 Bandcamp| Supported
 Pixiv| Supported

-«Platform support may change over time because each platform can modify its systems, URLs, APIs, authentication mechanisms, or content delivery methods.»
+«Platform support depends on the current implementation and may change when third-party services modify their systems, APIs, URLs, authentication, or content delivery mechanisms.»

 ---

-Features

-Minimalist Interface

-ZENITH uses a simple and easy-to-understand interface.

-There are no unnecessary visual elements, allowing users to focus directly on the application's primary functionality.

-Multi-Platform Support

-A single application can be used with multiple supported platforms.

-Users do not need separate applications for each platform as long as the URL and content type are compatible with ZENITH.

 Download History

-ZENITH provides a built-in Download History feature for storing and displaying previous download activities.
+ZENITH includes a built-in Download History system.

-This makes it easier for users to find media that has previously been processed through the application.
+Every supported download can be tracked through the application's history interface, making it easier to find previously processed media without manually searching through your device.

+The feature is designed to keep the experience simple while still giving users an easy way to review previous downloads.

+---

-No Advertisements
+No Ads

+One of the core ideas behind ZENITH is a clean user experience.

-ZENITH does not use an advertising system within the application.
+ZENITH does not intentionally display advertisements inside the application.

 There are no:

-* Banner advertisements
+- Banner advertisements
-* Pop-up advertisements
+- Pop-up advertisements
+- Full-screen advertisements
-* Interstitial advertisements
+- Interstitial advertisements
-* Advertisements displayed during normal application usage

-The goal is to provide a clean and distraction-free experience.

-Lightweight Design

-ZENITH follows a simple design approach and avoids unnecessary features that are unrelated to its primary purpose.
+- Advertising overlays

+The application remains focused on its primary functionality instead of filling the interface with advertisements.

 ---

 Security

-Application security is an important part of ZENITH's distribution process.
+Security is important when distributing Android APK files.

-Official ZENITH APKs are built through an automated build workflow such as GitHub Actions.
-This process helps ensure that APKs are built from the source code and build configuration contained within the repository.
+Official ZENITH releases are built through an automated workflow.
+The build process can use GitHub Actions to compile the application and produce the release APK based on the project's source code and build configuration.

-However, it is important to distinguish between an official APK and an APK modified by a third party.

-Download from Official Sources
+Official APK

-Users are strongly encouraged to download ZENITH only from:

-* The official ZENITH repository
-* The official GitHub Releases page
-* Other official distribution channels specified by the developer
+For the safest experience, always download ZENITH from the official project repository or official release page.

-Avoid APK files from unknown websites or untrusted sources, as those files may have been modified without the developer's knowledge.
+Avoid APK files from unknown websites, file-sharing pages, modified APK repositories, or unofficial mirrors.

+An unofficial APK may have been modified after it was built and therefore cannot be considered an official ZENITH release.

-Virus and Malware Information
+Virus & Malware

-ZENITH is not designed to include viruses, malware, spyware, adware, or unrelated software.
+ZENITH is not designed to contain:

-Official APKs built from the project's source code can be inspected and verified by users through the repository's source code and build workflow.

-However, it is not technically appropriate to provide an absolute guarantee that a file will always be free from every possible security threat based solely on a description.
-Users should therefore obtain APKs from official sources and perform additional security checks when necessary.
+- Viruses
+- Malware
+- Spyware
+- Adware
+- Unwanted bundled applications

+However, no responsible software project should claim that an APK is absolutely guaranteed to be malware-free based only on its description.

+The safest approach is to obtain the APK from the official source, verify the release, and use Android's built-in security features.

 ---

 Google Play Protect

-Android may display a warning when users install an APK obtained outside the Google Play Store.
+When installing an APK outside the Google Play Store, Android may display a security warning.

 For example:

 Unknown Source

-or a warning from:

-Google Play Protect
+or a Google Play Protect warning.

-Such warnings may appear because the APK was obtained outside the Google Play Store and do not automatically mean that the application contains a virus.
+An Unknown Source warning can simply mean that the APK was downloaded outside Google Play.
+It does not automatically mean that the application contains malware.

-However, if Play Protect specifically identifies an APK as harmful or suspicious, do not ignore the warning.
-Verify that the APK came from the official ZENITH repository or release before continuing.
+However, if Play Protect specifically reports that an APK is harmful or suspicious, do not ignore the warning.

+Always verify that the APK came from the official ZENITH release before proceeding.

 ---

-Build System

-ZENITH uses an automated build workflow to generate APK releases.

-Example build flow:

-Source Code
-     |
-     v
-GitHub Repository
-     |
-     v
-GitHub Actions
-     |
-     v
-Automated Build
-     |
-     v
-APK
-     |
-     v
-GitHub Releases

-Automated builds help keep the APK creation process consistent and reduce the need to perform manual builds for every release.
+How It Works

+The general workflow is intentionally simple:

+┌──────────────────────┐
+│      Open ZENITH     │
+└──────────┬───────────┘
+           │
+           ▼
+┌──────────────────────┐
+│    Paste Media URL   │
+└──────────┬───────────┘
+           │
+           ▼
+┌──────────────────────┐
+│    Process the URL   │
+└──────────┬───────────┘
+           │
+           ▼
+┌──────────────────────┐
+│  Select Available    │
+│    Media Option      │
+└──────────┬───────────┘
+           │
+           ▼
+┌──────────────────────┐
+│    Start Download    │
+└──────────┬───────────┘
+           │
+           ▼
+┌──────────────────────┐
+│    Download History  │
+└──────────────────────┘

+The available formats, quality options, and media types depend on the platform and the specific content being processed.

 ---

 Installation

+1. Download

-1. Download the official ZENITH APK from the project's release page.
+Download the latest official APK from the project's GitHub Releases page.

+2. Verify

-2. Verify that the file comes from the official repository or distribution source.
+Make sure the APK was downloaded from the official ZENITH repository or another officially provided distribution channel.

+3. Install

-3. Open the APK file on your Android device.
+Open the APK on your Android device and follow the Android installation instructions.

-4. If Android requests permission to install applications from that source, follow the appropriate Android security settings.
+If Android asks for permission to install applications from that source, review the source carefully before continuing.

-5. Continue the installation after verifying that the APK came from an official source.
+4. Start Using ZENITH

+Open the application, paste a supported media URL, and start processing.

-«Do not install APK files from unknown sources or unverified third-party distributions.»
+«Never install modified APKs from unknown sources.»

 ---

 Usage

-Basic ZENITH usage:
+Using ZENITH is straightforward:

 1. Open ZENITH
-2. Paste or enter a supported media URL
+2. Copy a supported media URL
+3. Paste the URL into ZENITH
-3. Process the URL
+4. Process the URL
-4. Select the available media option
+5. Select an available media option
-5. Start the download
+6. Start the download
-6. Access previous downloads through Download History
+7. Find previous downloads in Download History

-Available formats, quality options, audio, video, or other media types may vary depending on the platform and the content being processed.
+Not every URL will necessarily provide the same options.
+Available media formats and quality depend on the platform and content.

 ---

 Compatibility

-ZENITH is intended for compatible Android devices.
+ZENITH is designed for compatible Android devices.

-Actual compatibility may be affected by:
+Actual compatibility may depend on:

-* Android version
+- Android version
-* CPU architecture
+- CPU architecture
-* Platform changes
+- Device configuration
-* Internet connection
+- Internet connection
-* URL type
+- URL type
-* Content type
+- Content type
-* Restrictions imposed by third-party platforms
+- Platform availability
+- Third-party restrictions

 ---

 Limitations

-ZENITH relies on third-party services and platforms to process media URLs.
+ZENITH relies on third-party platforms and services.

-Therefore, the developer cannot guarantee that every URL from every supported platform will always be successfully processed.

-If a platform changes its systems, certain features may experience:

-* Download failures
-* Unsupported URLs
-* Missing media information
+Because these services are outside the control of the project, platform compatibility cannot be guaranteed permanently.

+A previously supported platform may stop working if the platform changes:

+- Website structure
+- APIs
-* Unavailable formats
+- URL formats
-* Changes in available quality options
-* Temporary incompatibility

-Such issues may require an application update or changes to the components used to process the affected platform.
+- Authentication
+- Media delivery
+- Anti-bot systems
+- Content availability

+When this happens, an application update may be required.

 ---

 Privacy

-ZENITH is designed with a simple usage model and does not display advertisements within the application.

-Users should be aware that when a URL is processed through a service or component that communicates with a third-party server, information required to process that URL may be transmitted to the relevant service.

-Do not enter passwords, authentication tokens, cookies, personal information, or other sensitive data into the application or URLs unless they are specifically required for the intended functionality.
+ZENITH aims to keep the application simple and free from unnecessary data collection.

+However, processing a media URL may involve communication with third-party services depending on how the platform integration works.

+Users should never provide:

+- Passwords
+- Authentication tokens
+- Private cookies
+- Personal credentials
+- Sensitive information

+unless explicitly required by a legitimate feature.

+For complete details, refer to the project's source code and privacy documentation.

 ---

-Copyright and Terms of Service
+Copyright & Terms of Service

-ZENITH provides a tool for processing media from supported platforms.
+ZENITH is a technical tool for processing media URLs.

-Users are responsible for ensuring that the content they download:
+Users are responsible for ensuring that their use of the application complies with applicable laws, copyright regulations, and the Terms of Service of the platforms they use.

-* Is legally available for them to download
-* Does not violate copyright
-* Does not violate the rights of the content owner
-* Does not violate the Terms of Service of the relevant platform
-* Is not used for unlawful purposes
+Do not download, redistribute, or reuse copyrighted content unless you have the necessary rights or permission.

-ZENITH does not grant ownership or permission to use content hosted on third-party platforms.
+ZENITH does not grant ownership or distribution rights to content hosted by third-party platforms.

 ---

-Version

-Current Version: "v4.2.1"

-Release Notes

-ZENITH v4.2.1 focuses on providing a simple media downloader experience with multi-platform support, a minimalist interface, download history, and an ad-free experience.
+Disclaimer

+ZENITH is an independent third-party application.

+It is not affiliated with, endorsed by, sponsored by, or officially supported by:

+- TikTok
+- Instagram
+- YouTube
+- X / Twitter
+- Spotify
+- Bilibili
+- Douyin
+- RedNote
+- Threads
+- Pinterest
+- Apple Music
+- Facebook
+- Bandcamp
+- Pixiv

+All trademarks, logos, and brand names belong to their respective owners.

+Third-party platforms may change their systems or policies at any time, which may affect ZENITH's compatibility.

 ---

 Project Structure

-Example repository structure:
+A typical ZENITH repository may look like this:

 ZENITH/
+│
 ├── .github/
 │   └── workflows/
 │       └── build.yml
+│
 ├── app/
+│
 ├── gradle/
+│
 ├── README.md
 ├── LICENSE
 ├── build.gradle
 ├── settings.gradle
 └── gradlew

-The actual project structure may differ depending on the repository configuration.
+The actual structure may differ depending on the project's implementation.

 ---

 Contributing

-Contributions to the project are welcome.
+Contributions are welcome.

-If you would like to contribute to ZENITH:
+If you have an idea, improvement, bug fix, or platform compatibility update, feel free to contribute to the project.

+Contribution Flow

-1. Fork the repository.
+Fork
-2. Create a new branch.
-3. Make the necessary changes.
+  ↓
+Create Branch
+  ↓
+Make Changes
+  ↓
-4. Test your changes.
+Test
+  ↓
-5. Commit your changes.
+Commit
-6. Push the branch to your fork.
-7. Open a Pull Request.
+  ↓
+Push
+  ↓
+Pull Request

-Please ensure that proposed changes remain aligned with the project's primary goals: simplicity, lightweight design, and ease of use.
+Please keep contributions aligned with the project's core philosophy:

+«Simple, clean, lightweight, and easy to use.»

 ---

 Bug Reports

-If you encounter an issue, create an Issue with clear and relevant information.

-Please include:
+Found a problem?

+Open an Issue and provide enough information to reproduce it.

 ZENITH Version:
 Android Version: